 Summer Abroad Program

-2+ SCALE II Course Units Period 5 (10 weeks) Constitutional Law I 3 Community Property 2 Cal Bar Writing: Skills and Strategies 3 Legislation OR students may choose Traditional Fall Elective over Period 5 and 63 2 Period 6 (10 weeks) Constitutional Law II 3 Business Associations 4 MBE Course 1 Required Traditional Fall Elective in lieu of Legislation 2 Additional Required Traditional Fall Elective4 2 Period 7 (10 weeks) Intersession Course5 2 MBE Course 1 Representing Entrepreneurs OR Traditional Spring Elective over Period 7 and 86 2 to 3 Required Spring Elective (For students who did not take required Fall Elective) 2 to 3 Wills and Trusts 4 Period 8 (10 weeks) Mandatory Period 8 Externship 5 MBE Course 1 Trial Advocacy OR Spring Elective 2 to 3
+2+ SCALE II Course Units Period 5 (10 weeks) Constitutional Law I 3 Community Property 2 Cal Bar Writing: Skills and Strategies 3 Legislation OR students may choose Traditional Fall Elective over Period 5 and 63 2 to 3 Period 6 (10 weeks) Constitutional Law II 3 Business Associations 4 MBE Course 1 Required Traditional Fall Elective in lieu of Legislation 2 Additional Required Traditional Fall Elective4 2 Period 7 (10 weeks) Intersession Course5 2 MBE Course 1 Representing Entrepreneurs OR Traditional Spring Elective over Period 7 and 86 2 to 3 Required Spring Elective (For students who did not take required Fall Elective) 2 to 3 Wills and Trusts 4 Period 8 (10 weeks) Mandatory Period 8 Externship 5 MBE Course 1 Trial Advocacy OR Spring Elective 2 to 3

 Required Spring Traditional Elective, if chosen instead of Required Fall Traditional Elective